neynt/notes/2017-09/music140.md

   - Is about NTR:
     - I'm a king bee, I can buzz all night long
     - But I can buzz better, baby, when your man is gone

+## 2017 Nov 9

+- Midterm postponed due to printing errors (AYY)
+- Simon writing music for Parks Canada
+  - "we like the drums better"
+- Will most likely have the test next week.
+  - Based Curve Incoming

+- The Rolling Stones (cont.)
+  - Advice from Lennon, McCartney: Keep a tape recorder near your bed and record your dream songs.
+  - One night, Keith Richards dreams a song.
+    - Brass section.
+"Nope" says the rest of the band;

+- Song: "(I Can't Get No) Satisfaction"
+  - 1965 Feb, The Rolling Stones
+  - Written by Mick Jagger, Keith Richards
+  - First US #1 Pop.
+  - Performed on TV.
+  - Dark & Edgy:
+    - Mismatched clothes
+    - Mick Jagger burning eye look.
+    - Surly, Dangerous, Risky

+- The Rolling Stones (cont.)
+  - The "ultimate" rock star band.
+Established rock star image.
+  - Brian Jones, who started the band, wanted R&B covers...
+    - But band has moved on.
+Richards, Jagger become leaders of the band.
+    - Late 1960s: Brian participates very little.
+Is ded.
+    - 1969: Rolling Stones tour USA.
+      - They needed US work visas
+      - Brian's work visa rejected; reason: outstanding US drug charge.
+      - "You can quit, or we will fire you." > I will quit.
+    - Brian shattered; drinking, drugs.
+    - 1969: Brian Jones found dead in swimming pool at 27.
+  - Comparison with the Beatles:
+    - Image is important.
+      - Beatles are for the middle class, came from the working class.
+        - Thanks Brian Epstein
+      - Rolling Stones presented themselves as the blue collar band...
+      - but Rolling Stones really came from the middle class!
+        - Keith Richards was in art school.
+        - Mick Jagger was studying at London School of Economics.
+        - Mick Jagger made more as an online daytrader than as a rock star.
+    - Process vs. product
+      - Journey vs. destination.
+      - The Beatles focused on Product:
+        - You imagine perfection and work toward it.
+      - The Rolling Stones focused on Process:
+        - More focused on feeling.
+Two way energy transfer.
+      - Fundamentally, this was all about...
+RACE.
+        - White = Product, African American = Process
+        - Elvis Presley and Chuck Berry had broken this wall.

+- The Yardbirds
+  - Band from the British Blues Revival
+  - Notable guitar players
+  - Eric Clapton
+  - Similar history as The Rolling Stones.
+  - Eric Clapton replaced by Jeff Beck
+  - Jeff Beck is a "musician's musician" -- technical innovations
+    - Undependable though; major stage fright
+    - Backup studio musician: Jimmy Page
+  - 1967: Band breaks up
+  - Jeff Beck then put together a new band (The New Yardbirds)...
+  - Today, we call this band Led Zeppelin.

+- The Who
+  - No time.
+Read about them in textbook.

+- Soul to Funk
+  - All music is political.
+Civil rights movement, African-American identity.
+  - Simon on identity:
+    - I am a middle class straight white guy.
+    - When I grew up, I was presented with a world, where all I saw was ME.
+    - I saw myself so often that I stopped noticing.
+    - If you're not a middle class white guy, you never see yourself!
+  - Star Trek had forward-thinking ideas.
+    - Captain was white straight male, but...
+    - Helmsman was Japanese.
+WWII only over for 15yr.
+    - Helmsman was Russian.
+    - Communications officer was African American.
+      - Boring roles; was going to quit.
+      - Martin Luther King Jr phoned her.
+"You cannot quit."
+      - My daughters need to see that.
+      - First African American woman to enter space was inspired.
+  - 1950s, late: Growing anticipation of civil rights.
+  - Blues rejected as the sound of the past, the rural south, slavery.
+  - New sound of the urban: Soul Music.
+  - Fusion of:
+    - Vocal style from Gospel
+    - Rhythm and back beat of R&B (emphasizing bar positions 2,4 instead of 1,3)
+    - Arrangements and lyrical style of TPA (!!)

+- Motown, Detroit:
+  - Detroit used to be car building center.
+"Motor Town"
+  - Hitsville USA sign
+  - Founded by Berry Gordy
+  - Motown became the most successful business ever owned by an African American
+  - 1959: Division of labour, based on Gordy's experience in automotive plants.
+  - A well-optimized assembly line (all African American):
+    - Song writers: Holland/Dozier/Holland, Smokey Robinson.
+    - Maxine Powell:
+      - Woman who ran a "finishing school"
+      - School for young upper-class women to learn fancy household stuff
+      - Came to teach Motown artists how to behave
+      - Certainly accused of whitening.
+    - Cholly Atkins: Choreographer
+      - Artists move well.
+    - The Funk Brothers: House band
+      - sum o' the best jazz musicians in detroit.
+  - Result: Absolutely consistency of product.

+- Song: "You'd Better Shop Around"
+  - 1960, Smokey Robinson and The Miracles
+  - Innocent premise: Guy looks for girl like his mother.
+  - Sophisticated, restrained presentation.

+- The Supremes
+  - Motown group
+  - Diana Ross: Softest voice, lead singer
+  - (ALSO, Berry Gordy & Diana Ross dated, but this probably didn't cause anything)
+  - Berry Gordy thought that white listeners would prefer this.
+  - Also, targeted them with upper class white clothing.

+- Song: "Stop in the Name of Love"
+  - 1965, The Supremes
+  - The choreography will be on the test
+  - Tambourine drives the beat
+  - Electric organ: Swelling sound at beginning
+  - In Soul, piano & electric organ often combined
+  - Vibraphone, from jazz:
+    - Linked with jazz, respectable thing from black culture.

+- 1960s: Jazz recognized as an art form.
+  - You could study jazz in school.
+Big indicator of seriousness.
+  - MUSIC 140 would not have existed before mid 1990s.

+- Aside: google Little Stevie Wonder

+- Motown (cont.)
+  - Focus on arrangement. e.g. vibraphone, subtle instruments, bg vocals
+    - Made possible by better pre-amps, reel-to-reel tape, etc.
+  - Clarity of sound.
+(STOP!
+In the name of love!)
+  - Accuracy of performance.
+Recordings had to be PERFECT.
+  - Quality control.
+Often compared to other hit records.
+HITS were the goal.

+- Other place: Stax, Memphis.
+Will talk about next class.